Ex-Parte/Uniform Motion Calendar/Special Set & Trial Instructions For Probate/Guardianship

 Orders sent to the Court by email will be served to the parties by email ONLY.
 All orders must state a mailing and email address for each party for service.
 IF the opposing side is an email excused attorney or a pro se party (unless pro se party has agreed to email service) you must advise the court in writing that a hard copy of the order must be mailed to that person.

 Probate Ex-Parte Calendar is held Tuesday & Thursday @ 8:45 a.m., in Courtroom 3.
 Uniform Motion Calendar (UMC) will be held on Tuesdays, Wednesdays, and Thursdays.
 The hearings are not scheduled with the Judicial Assistant.
 The hearings are scheduled online using the UMC Online Scheduling Program.
-Accordingly, please send a courtesy copy of the motion and notice of hearing for all UMC matters, containing the name and docket number of your motion, to the UMC website at: CAD-DivisionUMCFZ-IZ@pbcgov.org.
+Accordingly, please send a courtesy copy of the motion and notice of hearing for all UMC matters, containing the name and docket number of your motion, to the UMC email address: CAD-DivisionUMCFZ-IZ@pbcgov.org.
 Judge Ticktin will review all motions prior to the hearing.

 If you resolve your motion prior to the hearing date, please contact the Judicial Assistant and advise as quickly as possible.